stephanbcbauer/standards.catena-x.github.io/docs/trg/trg-5/trg-5-3.md

 ### Chart version

 It is located in the _Chart.yaml_ under the _version_ property.
-It follows semantic versioning.
+It requires __semantic versioning__ format.
-The version should be bumped every time the _Chart.yaml_ file or any file in the _templates_ directory is changed.
+The __Chart version have to be incresed__ every time one of the following file is changed:

+- Chart.yaml
+- values.yaml
+- templates directory

 ### App version

-The default app version value is located in the _Chart.yaml_ file under the _appVersion_ property.
+The default app version value is located in the _Chart.yaml_ file under the __appVersion__ property.
-The format should follow semantic versioning as well, because the appVersion and the image tag of your docker images should be aligned.
-This means, the _appVersion_ should be used in the templates as the default image tag for the deployment/pod.
+Any format can be used, but the appVersion and the image tag of your docker images should be aligned.
+This means, the appVersion should be used in the templates as the __default image tag__ for the deployment/pod.
-Every time the _appVersion_ property is upgraded the chart _version_ number should be bumped as well.
+Every time the appVersion property is upgraded the __chart version__ number have to be increased as well.